 • Best time to visit: Spring to early summer when water levels are high, but crowds are low.

 Kendall Bay is one of the closest spots to Auckland for a swim.
 It is located in Kauri Point Centennial Park on the North Shore.
 This hidden beach is calm and sheltered and features a sandy shoreline.
+You can get there by walking from Birkenhead, which offers panoramic views of the city skyline in the distance.

+Kendall Bay's untouched nature makes it feel completely different from some of the busier urban beaches closer to the centre of Auckland.
 There aren't really any facilities here, so make sure you plan ahead, bringing food and drinks if necessary.
 Just take everything with you when you go so as not to spoil the site.

 • Distance from Auckland: 12 km (20 minutes by car).